-Tanya is an equine scientist (Master of Science [distinction], University of Edinburgh) and a licensed and certified classical German dressage performance (level 2) trainer and rider.
-She specialises in classical dressage training, including work-in-hand, groundwork, liberty, clicker and trick training, and can teach you and your horse the basics up to the more advanced high school movements.
+Tanja is an equine scientist (Master of Science [distinction], University of Edinburgh) and a licensed and certified classical German dressage competition coach (level 2), trainer and rider.
+She specialises in classical dressage training, including in-hand work, groundwork, liberty, clicker and trick training, and can teach you and your horse the basics up to the more advanced high school movements.

-Horse and rider are trained following a mixture of classical principles based on the training approaches of Baucher, Gueriniere, Decarpentry, and the classical Portuguese system as applied by Nuno Oliveira in combination with evidence-based equitation (including learning theory) and a solid understanding of horse-rider biomechanics.
-Being a full academic member of the International Society for Equitation Science, Tanya adheres to the society's scientific training principles developed by a range of well-known and reputable international equitation science and welfare experts.
+Horse and rider are trained following a mixture of selected classical principles based on the training approaches of Baucher, Gueriniere, Decarpentry, and the classical Portuguese system as applied by Nuno Oliveira in combination with evidence-based equitation (including learning theory) and a solid understanding of horse-rider biomechanics.
+Each horse is seen as an individual with specific training needs.
+Being an academic member of the International Society for Equitation Science, Tanja adheres to the society's scientific training principles developed by a range of well-known and reputable international equitation science and welfare experts.

-Since early childhood, Tanya has been involved with horses.
+Since early childhood, Tanja has been involved with horses.
 As a teen, she successfully competed on her own and friends' horses in dressage, show jumping and breeders' cups in Germany.
-Tanya
+Tanja

 completed the army officer training and examinations and graduated from university with a Bachelor of Science (Hons) in Social Work and Management (distinction).
-After that, Tanya moved to
+After that, Tanja moved to

 Dubai, where she continued her academic education with a Master of Science in Quality Management (distinction).
 After graduation, she decided to take the horse riding instructor courses and